 Penalties for domestic violence in the state of Maryland are similar to the crime of assault; if served a protective order or restraining order and there is a failure to comply or a violation of the order, the maximum penalty is 90 days in jail.
 A second offense will come with a maximum of one year in jail.
 A failure to comply with a peace order, or a violation of this order, may also give the offender a maximum of 90 days in jail.

 Being convicted of the crime of domestic violence in Maryland can bring harsh penalties and a negative stigma that can haunt a person for the rest of his or her life.
 If you have been charged with the crime of domestic violence, an experienced Bethesda domestic abuse defense attorney with the law firm of Alpert Schreyer can help you obtain the best possible outcome in your case.
-For a free consultation and review of your case, call (866) 444-6363.
+For a free case evaluation and review of your case, call (866) 444-6363.